-Bitcoin Dips Below $60K as Israel Launches Strike on Iran
+Bitcoin Back Above $62K as Crypto Market Calms After Reports of Limited Damage From Israeli Attack

 “If there is a panic sell for bitcoin due to war-related news, it would still be a good buying opportunity,” added Jun-Young Heo, a derivatives trader at Presto, in a Telegram message.

 Major stock indices in Asia are also down, with Hong Kong's Hang Seng index down 3.5%, Japan's Nikkei 225 down 6.5%, and Taiwan's TAIEX down 5%.
 U.S. stock futures similarly fell while crude oil prices rose, MarketWatch reported.

-Iran's Imam Khomeini International Airport canceled flights and Iran grounded commercial flights around the capital city of Tehran, AP reported.
+The market now appears to be overlooking the attack and is now focused on the upcoming halving.

+“BTC saw high volume and retracement going from 64k to 61k a day before the expected halving event with the 'sell the news' most likely being priced in at this point, showcased by a negative BTC funding rate,” Semir Gabeljic, director of capital formation at Pythagoras Investments, wrote in an email interview with CoinDesk.

 Disclosure

-Note: UPDATE (April 19, 2024, 05:20 UTC): Updates headline and story with new information, adds additional details.